-65. Austin Powers' (Mike Myers) Screen-Matched Suit M AUSTIN POWERS:THE SPY WHO SHAGGED ME (1999) Austin Powers' (Mike Myers) screen-matched suit from Jay Roach's spy spoof sequel Austin Powers: The Spy Who Shagged Me.
-Austin wore his '60s ensemble as he drove his convertible to a photography session with Ivana Humpalot (Kristen Johnston), before heading home to play chess.
-The suit screen matches all scenes it appears in within the film, and may be the only one made for production.
-The costume comprises a multicoloured check-patterned two-piece suit with a bright blue lining, and a pink Venice Custom Shirts® shirt with white vertical stripes.
-The jacket has a single vent at the back and silver-coloured buttons run down the front and are adhered to the cuffs.
-Each button is painted white and features a crest emblem.
+64. Felicity Shagwell's (Heather Graham) Screen-Matched Dress and Shoes M AUSTIN POWERS: THE SPY WHO SHAGGED ME (1999) Felicity Shagwell's (Heather Graham) screen-matched dress and shoes from Austin Powers' (Mike Myers) screen-matched suit from Jay Roach's spy spoof sequel Austin Powers: The Spy Who Shagged Me.
+Austin wore his '60s ensemble Jay Roach's retro spy spoof Austin Powers: The Spy Who Shagged Me.
+Felicity Shagwell wore her dress and shoes on a day out in London with Austin after he as he drove his convertible to a photography session with Ivana Humpalot (Kristen time-travelled back to 1969.
+She also wore them during the stool-retrieval scene Johnston), before heading home to play chess.
+The suit screen matches all scenes with Fat Bastard (Mike Myers) in a Paddington Station toilet. it appears in within the film, and may be the only one made for production.
+The ensemble consists of an orange-and-pink long-sleeved crocheted dress made The costume comprises a multicoloured check-patterned two-piece suit with a of glittery thread and a pair of pink Kenneth Cole shoes with orange trim (US size 7 bright blue lining, and a pink Venice Custom Shirts® shirt with white vertical stripes.
+1/2).
+The dress has a stitched-in pink bra, which is not visible when worn.
+Also included The jacket has a single vent at the back and silver-coloured buttons run down are two spare spools of thread, in orange and pink.
+The costume shows signs of wear, the front and are adhered to the cuffs.
+Each button is painted white and features mostly on the shoes, which display scuffs on the top, wear on the soles and some a crest emblem.
 The trousers are unlined.
-The shirt has pink plastic buttons, a button-down collar and cuffs which require securing with cufflinks.
-The fabric shows some signs of age and production use, most notably in a few pulls in the thick, multi-coloured fabric of the suit.
-Estimate: £5,000 - 7,000
+The shirt has pink plastic buttons, a flaking on the orange trim.
+The lot is accompanied by a print of the costume design. button-down collar and cuffs which require securing with cufflinks.
+The fabric shows some signs of age and production use, most notably in a few pulls in the Estimate: £4,000 - 6,000 thick, multi-coloured fabric of the suit.